 Tel 07932 322163

-Freeman’s Marsh fulfils the same purpose for the Sanden Fee Commoners as the Common Port Down does for its Commoners of the Town.
+Freeman’s Marsh fulfils the same purpose for the Sanden Fee Commoners as the Common Port Down does for the Commoners of the Town.

 In addition to the rivers the railway and Kennet & Avon Canal traverse Freeman’s Marsh from east to west with little impact upon the scenery and after 200 years both fit into the surroundings.
 Even the two locks, Marsh Lock and Cobblers Locks, seem essential parts of the area.